andymarthin/andymarthin.github-io/README.md

 To add a draft post: just drop a markdown file in `_drafts`

+Create your new page using:

+    $ bundle exec jekyll page "My New Page"

+Create your new post using:

+    $ bundle exec jekyll post "My New Post"

+Create your new draft using:

+    $ bundle exec jekyll draft "My new draft"

 To preview locally: `jekyll serve --watch --baseurl `

 To preview locally, with drafts: `jekyll serve --watch --drafts --baseurl `